 Usually occurring to those in their 50s, sciatica begins as a sharp pain in the lower back and later extends down the back or either leg.
 Long periods of sitting or standing usually worsen the pain.
 There are five pairs of nerves that exit the spine at its base and form into two sciatic nerves.
 When the discs between your vertebrae exhibit bulging, inflammation, or become herniated, they can create pressure on the sciatic nerves.

 Correcting the spacing between the vertebras and relieving the pressure on these irritated nerves can be accomplished safely and naturally by chiropractic care.

 The pain from a pinched nerve comes from nerve tissues that become irritated by rubbing, stretching, or scraping of spinal joints that are displaced or not moving properly.
 This irritation can be caused by falling, car accidents, improper lifting, repetitive work, stress, sitting too long and many other things we do to our body.

 Because chiropractic goes to the source of the problem instead of relieving the symptoms, your body’s own healing process can begin to take hold and correct the problem.

-This chronic disorder is characterized by widespread muscoskeletal pain, fatigue, and pain in eleven or more of the 18 specific trigger points when pressure is applied.
-Symptoms such as sleep disorder, morning stiffness, anxiety, irritable bowels syndrome, and others are associated with fibromyalgia.
+This chronic disorder is characterized by widespread musculoskeletal pain, fatigue, and pain in eleven or more of the 18 specific trigger points when pressure is applied.
+Symptoms such as sleep disorder, morning stiffness, anxiety, irritable bowel syndrome, and others are associated with fibromyalgia.

-Although the exact cause of fibromyalgia is unknown, the treatment is.
-Studies show that chiropractic care can relieve the pain.
-Exercise with a healthy diet, and regular adjustments will all reduce the pain as well as improve your overall health.
+Although the exact cause of fibromyalgia is unknown, there are treatments to help relieve some of the symptoms.
+Studies show that chiropractic care can relieve the pain caused by fibromyalgia.
+Exercise with a healthy diet and regular adjustments will all reduce the pain as well as improve your overall health.

 Find out more about the services we offer in our Treatments page.